 Speed Demo - Parallel Clipping Speed

 Parallel processing using all CPU cores speeds up jobs dramatically.
-In this video we see Radian do a spatial clipping operation in 13 seconds on an old and inexpensive $95 AMD CPU that takes PostGIS and Microsoft SQL Server a minute and Spatialite almost four minutes.
-Those are good packages but they cannot run as fast as fully parallel Radian operation.
+In this video we see Manifold do a spatial clipping operation in 13 seconds on an old and inexpensive $95 AMD CPU that takes PostGIS and Microsoft SQL Server a minute and Spatialite almost four minutes.
+Those are good packages but they cannot run as fast as fully parallel Manifold operation.

 Fix Many Projections at Once